squarepupil/website-pages/pages/ok-so-youre-sort-of-like.md

 ultimately responsible for the child's education, while at Sudbury schools, that responsibility rests squarely with the child.

-. . .STUDENT GOVERNMENTS IN TRADITIONAL SCHOOLS?
+...
+STUDENT GOVERNMENTS IN TRADITIONAL SCHOOLS?
 Sudbury School Meetings are similar to student governments only in that they are composed of students.
 But the School Meeting is a participatory democracy, where every student and staff member has the option of a direct vote in every decision made.
 Student